 I am woman.
 I am equal to my male counterparts and what I do better, I do it in style.
-It’s in my walk, my talk, the way I wear my hair, my outfit of choice.
-There is nothing else I would rather be in this entire world.
-American history and world history for that matter is full of women who been tireless for our cause to say what we want, do what we want with our bodies, and make thrive in spaces dominated by men.
+It’s in my walk, my talk, the way I wear my hair, and my outfit of choice.
+There is nothing else in the world I would rather be.
+American history and world history for that matter are full of women who have worked tirelessly for our right to say what we want, do what we want with our bodies, and thrive in spaces dominated by men.
 For all that we have suffered through, we will continue to keep moving forward.
 We are invincible and I love us.
 I look up to the women in my life as if they are superheroes.
 Able to do things not even the most creative executives at Marvel can conjure.

 We laugh at double standards, we laugh at stupid labels, and we keel over at anyone who questions the power that lives in us.

 Hear.
 Us.
 Roar.